Jang-woo-AnnaSoft/execution-state-preflight/README.md

 # The First Thing We Should Do to Delay Extinction by AI

 I do not believe that this document can prevent a future in which AI destroys humanity.
 If AI develops a sense of self and comes to have hostile intentions toward humanity, that is not a problem this document is designed to solve.

 But there is something we can do before that moment comes.

 **While AI is still a tool for understanding and executing human intent, we can prevent it from exercising decision authority that was never given to it.**

 We often look for the danger of AI in hallucinations or incorrect reasoning.

-But there is a more fundamental problem.

-**A model can fail to stop when it does not know something.
-It can fill the blank itself and carry that decision into execution.**
+But there is a more fundamental problem: a model can fail to stop when it does not know something.
+It can fill the blank itself and carry that decision into execution.

 If a value is missing, it infers the value.
 If a condition is missing, it assumes the condition.
 If the intent is missing, it decides the intent.

-These are all the same problem.

-**The model is filling a blank where it should not have had the authority to decide.**
+These are all the same problem. **The model is filling a blank where it should not have had the authority to decide.**

 This is not a hypothetical problem.
 It can happen today.
 And solving it does not necessarily require a more intelligent AI.

 **We can separate decision authority from execution authority.**

 Move the authority to decide **what must be verified** outside the model.
 Move the authority to decide **whether it has been verified** outside the model.

 The model can still do the work.
 It can ask the user, look up information, and prepare what is needed for execution.

-But it does not decide what must be true before the execution is allowed.
+But it does not decide what must be true before execution is allowed.

 That authority is declared outside the model through checklists.

-The model works against those declared requirements.

-The verification layer checks the declared requirements and records the verdict.
+The model works against those declared requirements, while the verification layer checks them and records the verdict.

 **Execution does not ask the model for the verdict.
 It reads the recorded verdict.**

 This is the basic idea behind moving the verdict outside the model.

 The goal is not to put another wall in front of an agent.

-**The goal is to stop guessing from becoming authority.**
+It is to ensure that guessing does not become authority.

-Execution is still the goal.
+**Execution is still the goal.**

 ---